artscorestudio/APYDataGridBundle/Resources/doc/source/document_source.md

 ## Missing features

-* Mapped fileds (Referenced or embed)
+* Mapped fields (Referenced or embed).
-* GroupBy attributes and aggregate DQL functions (If someone is skilled with the mapReduce feature, contact us)
+* GroupBy attributes and aggregate DQL functions (If someone is skilled with the mapReduce feature, contact us).
-* Array column
+* Array column.
-* Filter doesn't work with a ODM timestamp but it is show as a date and it can be sort
+* Filter doesn't work with a ODM timestamp but it is show as a date and it can be sort.

 ## Unsupported features